dotnet/orleans/Step-by-step-Tutorials/Declarative-Persistence.md

 }
 ```

 Let's try this out!

- Set a breakpoint in Employee.Promote().
+Set a breakpoint in `Employee.Promote()`.

- When we run the client code the first time and hit the breakpoint, the level field should be 0 and the newLevel parameter either 10 or 11:
+When we run the client code the first time and hit the breakpoint, the level field should be `0` and the newLevel parameter either `10` or `11`:

 ![Persistence 2.png](http://download-codeplex.sec.s-msft.com/Download?ProjectName=orleans&DownloadId=810750)

 Let the application finish (reach the 'Hit Enter...' prompt) and exit.
 Run it again, and compare what happens when you look at state this second time around:

 ![Persistence 3.png](http://download-codeplex.sec.s-msft.com/Download?ProjectName=orleans&DownloadId=810753)

 ## Just Making Sure...

 It's worth checking what Azure thinks about the data.
 Using a storage explorer such as Azure Storage Explorer (ASE) or the one built in to Server Explorer in Visual Studio 2013, open the storage account (or developer storage of the emulator) and find the 'OrleansGrainState' table.
 It should look something like this (you have to hit 'Query' in ASE):

 ![Persistence 4.png](http://download-codeplex.sec.s-msft.com/Download?ProjectName=orleans&DownloadId=810756)

- If everything's working correctly, the Guids should appear in the PartitionKey column, and the qualified class name of the grains should appear in the RowKey column.
+If everything is working correctly, the GUIDs should appear in the `PartitionKey` column, and the qualified class name of the grains should appear in the `RowKey` column.

 ## Mixing Things

 A grain may contain a combination of persisted and transient state.
 Any transient state should be represented by private fields in the grain class.
 A common use for mixing the two is to cache some computed version of the persisted state in private fields while it is present in memory.
-For example, a stack of elements may be externally represented as a List<T>, but internally, as a Stack<T>.
+For example, a stack of elements may be externally represented as a `List<T>`, but internally, as a `Stack<T>`.

- In the case of our Manager class, the _me field is simply a cached value, something we don't even need to keep as a field in the first place, it can be created any time we need it, but since it's going to be a commonly used value, it's worth keeping it around in a transient field.
+In the case of our `Manager` class, the `_me` field is simply a cached value, something we don't even need to keep as a field in the first place, it can be created any time we need it, but since it's going to be a commonly used value, it's worth keeping it around in a transient field.

 ## Next